skondepudi-mn/GitActionsPOC/README.md

 # GitActionsPOC

-POC on CI with java and gradle
+POC on CI with java and gradle updated chnages